LambdaTest/documentation/docs/download-artefacts-cypress.md

 <img loading="lazy" src={require('../assets/images/cypress/cypress5.png').default} alt="Image" width="1282" height="722" className="doc_img"/>

 ### Method 2: Get session_id In lambdatest_run.json
-To downlaod the artifacts for a test that is already executed with `downloads` key in run settings.
+To download the artifacts for a test that is already executed with `downloads` key in run settings.

 Go to your `lambdatest_run.json` file and copy the `session_id`.